Xmorelle/webpage/index.md

 ```
 # 2017 - now : ESPCI | PSL, Paris, FRANCE
 ```
 Fundamental research using mechano-chemistry as a tool to study the mechanics and fracture of soft polymer networks, going from adhesives to hydrogels and elastomers.
-A focus is set on the understanding of the fatigue behavior and the toughening mechanisms occuring in multiple network hydrogels and elastomers through optical analysis of fluorescent molecular markers.
+A focus is set on the understanding of the toughening mechanisms occuring in multiple network hydrogels and elastomers through optical analysis of fluorescent molecular markers.

 ![Harvard](/pictures/Harvard_logo.png){:height="200px"}